seancorfield/next-jdbc/README.md

 Those are my three primary drivers.
 In addition, the `db-spec`-as-hash-map approach in `clojure.java.jdbc` has caused a lot of frustration and confusion in the past, especially with the wide range of conflicting options that are supported. `next.jdbc` is heavily protocol-based so it's easier to mix'n'match how you use it with direct Java JDBC code (and the protocol-based approach contributes to the improved performance overall).
 There's a much clearer path of `db-spec` -> `DataSource` -> `Connection` now, which should steer people toward more connection reuse and better performing apps.

 I also wanted `datafy`/`nav` support baked right in (it was added to `clojure.java.jdbc` back in December 2018 as an undocumented, experimental API in a separate namespace).
 It is the default behavior for `execute!` and `execute!`.
-The protocol-based function `next.jdbc.result-set/datafiable-row` can be used with `reducible!` if you need to add `datafy`/`nav` support to rows you are creating in your reduction.
+The protocol-based function `next.jdbc.result-set/datafiable-row` can be used with `plan` if you need to add `datafy`/`nav` support to rows you are creating in your reduction.

-At this point, I would consider the API to be fairly stable and [alpha builds are now available on Clojars](https://clojars.org/seancorfield/next.jdbc) (2019-04-20).
+As `next.jdbc` moves from alpha to beta, the last breaking change has been made (renaming `reducible!` to `plan`) and the API should be considered stable.
+Only accretive and fixative changes will be made from now on.

+[Alpha builds have been available on Clojars](https://clojars.org/seancorfield/next.jdbc) for over a month (as of 2019-05-22).
+The first beta build will be available shortly.
 The "syntactic sugar" SQL functions (`insert!`, `query`, `update!`, and `delete!`) go beyond what I  wanted to include in the core API so they are in `next.jdbc.sql`.
 I know that their equivalents in `clojure.java.jdbc` are heavily used (based on the number of questions and JIRA issues I get).

-I am still [considering whether this should go into Contrib](https://github.com/seancorfield/next-jdbc/issues/3) as new namespaces in `clojure.java.jdbc` or whether it will continue to live standalone so I'm not accepting Pull Requests yet (but I can't disable them on GitHub!).
-There are pros and cons to both choices, in my mind.

 ## Usage